-- A. Verify existing conditions before starting work. - B. Verify exact location of accessories for installation. - C. For electrically-operated accessories, verify that electrical power connections are ready and in the correct locations. - D. Verify that field measurements are as indicated on drawings. - E. Verify installation of blocking, reinforcing plates, and concealed anchors in walls, and ceilings. - F. See Section 06 10 00 Rough Carpentry for installation of blocking in walls and ceilings.
+- A. Verify existing conditions before starting work. - B. Verify exact location of accessories for installation. - C. Verify that field measurements are as indicated on drawings. - D. Verify installation of blocking, reinforcing plates, and concealed anchors in walls, and ceilings. - E. See Section 06 10 00 Rough Carpentry for installation of blocking in walls.